bjsswanson/CMatcher/README.md

 -f -d search_dir
 ```
 This will take an image and compare it to a folder of images and will return the relative path of the image with the most good matches to the image taken

+Notes
+====

+Please note that both commands that take images also print "Cleaned up camera" to cout.
+This seems to be part of the libary and cannot be turned off.